Goddes Figurine

 News Research

 Through classroom lectures and on-site geophysical survey instruction, students are learning how to use ground penetrating radar, magnetometry, earth resistance, and electromagnetic conductivity.
-These research activities are contributing to a better understanding of the historical heritage of the site and the legacy of George Westinghouse Jr. Continued survey will take place during the spring 2025 semester with another group of students participating in this important project.
+These research activities are contributing to a better understanding of the historical heritage of the site and the legacy of George Westinghouse Jr. Research was conducted over four weekends, two in the fall term and two in the spring term, with two different groups of students.
+The fall intern students presented a poster and the spring interns gave a presentation, both at the spring Student Research Fair in the Department of Anthropology.

 Undergraduate students Alexis Duley, Jalen Manhertz and Sophia Zar surveying with earth resistance instrument.